Shimizu-Technology/shimizu-order-suite/docs/migration_best_practices.md

 # Migration Best Practices

-This document outlines best practices for creating and managing database migrations in the Hafaloha application to prevent schema inconsistencies.
+This document outlines best practices for creating and managing database migrations in the Shimizu Order Suite application to prevent schema inconsistencies.

 ## Writing Safe Migrations